The coalescent point process of branching trees: Introduction

-Once we have constructed the coalescent point process with multiplicities (in either the BGW or CSB case), we will show that $A_i$ can be recovered as the location of the non-zero point mass in $B_i$ with the smallest level, that is, $A_i=\inf\{n: B_i(\{n\})\neq 0\}$ (for example in Fig.~\ref{fig : coalBGW} we have $A_1=1, A_2=1, A_3=2, A_4=1, A_5=6, A_6=1, A_7=3, A_8=1, A_9=3$).
-More importantly, we prove that $(B_i;i\ge 1)$ is a Markov process, and that, when going from individual $i$ to $i+1$, the transitions decrease the multiplicity of the point mass of $B_i$ at level $\inf\{n: B_i(\{n\})\neq 0\}$ by 1, and that with a specified probability a new random point mass is added at a random level that must be smaller than the smallest non-zero level in the updated version of $B_i$.
+Once we have constructed the coalescent point process with multiplicities (in either the BGW or CSB case), we will show that $A_i$ can be recovered as the location of the nonzero point mass in $B_i$ with the smallest level, that is, $A_i=\inf\{n\dvtx B_i(\{n\})\neq0\}$ (e.g., in Figure~\ref{figcoalBGW} we have $A_1=1, A_2=1, A_3=2$, \mbox{$A_4=1$}, $A_5=6, A_6=1, A_7=3, A_8=1, A_9=3$).
+More importantly, we prove that $(B_i;i\ge1)$ is a Markov process, and that, when going from individual $i$ to $i+1$, the transitions decrease the multiplicity of the point mass of $B_i$ at level $\inf\{n\dvtx B_i(\{n\})\neq0\}$ by 1, and that, with a specified probability, a new random point mass is added at a random level that must be smaller than the smallest nonzero level in the updated version of $B_i$.

-In order to use this construction for both BGW and the CSB population our take on what constitutes the sequence of present individuals has to be different for the continuous CSB population from the simple one for the discrete BGW population.
+In order to use this construction for both BGW and the CSB population, our take on what constitutes the sequence of present individuals has to be different for the continuous CSB population from the simple one for the discrete BGW population.
 Since in the CSB case the present population size is not discrete, and there is an accumulation of immediate ancestors at times arbitrarily close to the present time, we have to discretize the present population by considering only the individuals whose last common ancestor occurs at a time at least an $\vareps$ amount below the present time, for an arbitrary $\vareps>0$.
-We will later show that, we can obtain the law of the coalescent point process with multiplicities for the CSB population as a limit of a sequence of appropriately rescaled coalescent point processes with multiplicities for the BGW population for which we also use the same discretization process of the present population.
-At first it may seem surprising that these coalescents with multiplicities are Markov processes over the set of all or the $\vareps$-discretized set (BGW and CSB case, respectively) individuals at present time.
+We will later show that we can obtain the law of the coalescent point process with multiplicities for the CSB population as a limit of a sequence of appropriately rescaled coalescent point processes with multiplicities for the BGW population for which we also use the same discretization process of the present population.
+At first it may seem surprising that these coalescents with multiplicities are Markov processes over the set of all or the $\vareps $-discretized set (BGW and CSB case, resp.) individuals at present time.
 Below we intuitively explain why this is the case by describing the two approaches for constructing them.